 The Woodman's Child.
 Arthur Hughes (1832-1915).
 1860.
 Oil on canvas.
-H 61 x W 64.1 cm.
+24 x 25 ¼ inches (H 61 x W 64.1 cm.), arched top.
 Collection: Tate Britain.
 Accession no. T00176; acquisition method: presented by Mrs Phyllis L. Holland 1958.
 Kindly made available by the Tate Gallery on the Creative Commons Attribution-NonCommercial-NoDerivatives licence.
-Image acquisition (via the Art UK website), commentary and formatting by Jacqueline Banerjee.
+Image acquisition (via the Art UK website), first commentary and formatting by Jacqueline Banerjee.

 Bibliography